Aegizz/Public-Reflection/Reflection.md

 Firstly, there is no time to die in the final implementation, this can cause potential issues as older packets may be prioritised over newer ones.
 This is a small nitpick and will only cause issues in cases where the packets are sent out of order.
 This is highly unlikely since websocket uses TCP not UDP.

 Secondly, originally the fingerprinting and signing implementation was not outlined, so as a group we determined that adding client and server id's as a backup would be useful.
+However, further details were later released so, incoroporating the IDs into the protocol may have not been necessary.
+In hindsight, it would have been better to encourage the class to maintain ID mappings, as relying on IDs drastically reduced interoperability and made testing with other groups difficult.

 ### Issues with the Original Olaf-Neighbourhood Protocol